Undergraduate Programs in the Faculty of Social Science

-Among the top-rated Departments in the world, our students explore the biological, social, and psychological roots of human and animal behavior in state-of-the-art facilities.
+Among the top-rated Departments in the world, our students explore the biological, social, and psychological roots of human and animal behaviour in state-of-the-art facilities.

 Sociology’s award winning teachers and researchers lead in the study of social inequality, health, aging, population, immigration, family, work, youth, socialization, deviance, criminology, and more.
 Consider our Sociology and Criminology undergraduate modules.

 After mass violence, fractured societies must rebuild.
 Doing “justice” in a time of transition is difficult and controversial.
 Post-conflict reconstruction uses a variety of theoretical approaches and practical tools in coming to terms with a society’s troubled past.

-Focused on the nature of urbanism, the processes affecting urban growth, and the methods and techniques used to analyze urban markets land use and urbanization, this interdisciplinary program prepares students for careers in businesses and agencies concerned with urban development.
+Urban Development is focused on the nature of urbanism, the processes affecting urban growth, and the methods and techniques used to analyze urban markets land use and urbanization.
+This interdisciplinary program prepares students for careers in businesses and agencies concerned with urban development.

 Housed in the Faculty of Arts & Humanities, Women’s Studies is a dynamic and interdisciplinary field that focuses on issues of social justice and equality.
 In our courses you will learn how to develop a critical perspective that takes factors such as sex, gender, sexuality, race, class and disability into account.